 - Accounting and Administrative Software

-- Printer and Publishing Companies
+- Printer and Shipping Companies

 This policy does not apply to information collected by CPM offline or through any other means, including on any other website operated by any third party or information collected by any third party.

 8. Your Choices Regarding Data Collection and Use

 CPM uses personal information as needed for the purpose for which it was collected or where you have consented to the use of your personal information.
 You can always decline to provide your personal information to CPM.
 Registration is not required to access our Website, however if you decline to create or use a school or user account, CPM will not be able to provide certain features and functionalities found on our Website.
 You may later enable or access those features by providing CPM with the necessary personal information.